statamic/docs/content/collections/extending-docs/dictionaries.md

 If you need more control, you can either override methods, or extend the base `Dictionary` class and do it yourself.

 :::tip
 You might not even need a custom dictionary.
-The native [File dictionary](/fieldtypes/dictionary#file) allows you simply provide a JSON or YAML file to use a source of options.
+The native [File dictionary](/fieldtypes/dictionary#file) allows you simply provide a JSON, YAML, or CSV file to use a source of options.
 :::